Convexity in partial cubes: the hull number: Planar partial cubes

-Oriented matroids have many equivalent definitions.
-We refer to~\cite{Bjo-99} for a thorough introduction to oriented matroids and their plenty applications.
-Here, we will not state a formal definition.
-It suffices to know that the topes of an oriented matroid $\mathcal{M}$ on $n$ elements are a subset of $\{1,-1\}^n$ satisfying several axioms.
-Moreover, the topes determine $\mathcal{M}$ uniquely.
-Joining two topes by an edge if they differ by the sign of exactly one entry yields the \emph{tope graph} of $\mathcal{M}$.

-From the axioms of oriented matroids it follows that the tope graph $G$ of an oriented matroid is an \emph{antipodal partial cube}, i.e., $G$ is a partial cube such that for every $u\in G$ there is a $\overline{u}\in G$ with $\conv{u,\overline{u}}=G$, see~\cite{Bjo-99}.
-In particular we have $\hn{G}=2$.
-But, not all antipodal partial cubes can be represented as the tope graphs of oriented matroids, see~\cite{Han-93} and finding a general graph theoretical characterization is one of the big open problems in oriented matroid theory.
-The exception is for tope graphs of oriented matroids of rank at most $3$ which admit a characterization as planar antipodal partial cubes, see~\cite{Fuk-93}.
-In order to provide an accurate topological background for this characterization and our generalization we need a few definitions.
+Surprisingly enough, some results about oriented matroids and more specifically about the tope graphs of oriented matroids can be rephrased in the context of partial cubes.
+We refer the interested reader to~\cite{Bjo-99} for a thorough introduction to oriented matroids and their many applications.
+We introduce here only the definitions needed to state our results.

 A \emph{Jordan curve} is a simple closed curve in the plane.
 For a Jordan curve $S$ its complement $\mathbb{R}^2\setminus S$ has two components: one is bounded and is called its \emph{interior}, the other one, unbounded, is called its \emph{exterior}.
 The closure of the interior and of the exterior of $S$ are denoted $S^+$ and $S^-$, respectively.
-An \emph{arrangement} $\mathcal{S}$ of Jordan curves is just a set of of Jordan curves such that if two of them intersect they do so in a finite number of points.
-A similar but different concept are \emph{quasiline arrangements} recently introduced in~\cite{Bok-14}, where in particular all intersections have to be crossings.
+An \emph{arrangement} $\mathcal{S}$ of Jordan curves is a set of of Jordan curves such that if two of them intersect they do so in a finite number of points.
 The \emph{region graph} of an arrangement $\mathcal{S}$ of Jordan curves is the graph whose vertices are the connected components of $\mathbb{R}^2\setminus\mathcal{S}$, where two vertices are neighbors if their corresponding components are separated by exactly one element of $\mathcal{S}$.

-Using the Topological Representation Theorem for Oriented Matroids~\cite{Bjo-99} the characterization of tope graphs of oriented matroids of rank at most $3$ may be rephrased as:
+An \emph{antipodal partial cube} $G$ is a partial cube such that for every $u\in G$ there is a $\overline{u}\in G$ with $\conv{u,\overline{u}}=G$.
+In particular we have $\hn{G}=2$.
+The characterization of tope graphs of oriented matroids of rank at most $3$ by Fukuda and Handa may be rephrased as:

 \begin{theorem}[\cite{Fuk-93}] A graph $G$ is an antipodal planar partial cube if and only if $G$ is the region graph of an arrangement $\mathcal{S}$ of Jordan curves such that for every $S, S'\in \mathcal{S}$ we have $|S\cap S'|=2$ and for $S, S', S''\in \mathcal{S}$ either $|S\cap S'\cap S''|=2$ or $|S^+\cap S'\cap S''|=|S^-\cap S'\cap S''|=1$. \end{theorem}